Catalog Description

 Reading Assignments

 1. Read and discuss chapter in text on historical fashion and period construction techniques in the Victorian Era.
-2. Read and summarize handout on professional costuming and pattern consideration.
+2. Read and summarize handout on working in a professional costume shop.

 Writing, Problem Solving or Performance